 You have never passed out on the bathroom floor; you have never blacked out from drinking; you have never been arrested; and no one has accused you of being an alcoholic.
 But you add vodka to your orange juice at breakfast, pour some Bailey’s in your coffee at work, and drink a bottle of red wine at dinner.
 In your eyes, you do not have a drinking problem: you simply enjoy a good drink.
 But the truth is you may be more like the 30 percent of Americans who have an alcohol misuse problem than you care to admit.
-A significant portion of that group consists of high-functioning alcoholics.
+A significant portion of that group consists of high-functioning alcoholics, who maintain successful personal and professional lives despite their dependency on alcohol.

-Admitting that you have a problem is never easy, but it is important to living a long, healthy life.
-If you are not sure if you have a drinking problem, ask yourself:
+Admitting that you have a problem is never easy, but it is important to live a long, healthy life.
+If you are not sure if you have a drinking problem, ask yourself the following questions:

 - Do you often drink before going out to an event where there will be alcohol?